-Name: Date: Component Trait Score 0-4 Reading Literature 5.RL.1 Quote accurately from a text when explaining what the text says explicitly and when drawing inferences from the text.
-Reading Literature 5.RL.10 Read and comprehend literature, including stories, dramas, and poetry, at the high end of the grades 4-5 text complexity band independently and proficiently.
+Name: Date: Component Trait Score 0-4 Reading Literature 5.RL.1 Quote occurately from a text when explaining what the text says explicitly and when drawing inferences from the text.
+Reading Literature 5.RL10 Read and comprehend literature, including stories, dramas, and poetry, at the high end of the grades 4-5 text complexity band independently and proficiently.
 Opinion Writing 5.W.1 Introduce a topic or text clearly, state an opinion, and create an organizational structure in which ideas are logically grouped to support the writer's purpose.
 Informative Writing 5.W.2 Write informative/explanatory texts to examine a topic and convey ideas and information clearly.
 Use precise language and domain-specific vocabulary to inform about or explain the topic.
 Narrative Writing 5.W.3 Write narratives to develop real or imagined experiences or events using effective technique, descriptive details, and clear event sequences.
-Language 5.L.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
-Language 5.L.2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. language 5.L.6 Acquire and accurately use grade-appropriate general academic and domain-specific words and phrases.
+Language 5.L. i Demonstrate command of the conventions of standard English grammar and usage when writing or specking.
+Language 5.1.2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.
+Language 5.L.6 Acquire and accurately use grade-appropriate general academic and domain-specific words and phrases.
 Strength Goal

-Component Trait Score 0-4 Reading Literature 5.RL.1 Quote accurately from a text when explaining what the text says explicitly and when drawing inferences from the text.
-Reading Literature 5.RL.10 Read and comprehend literature, including stories, dramas, and poetry, at the high end of the grades 4-5 text complexity band independently and proficiently.
+Component Trail Score 0-4 Reading Uterature 5.RL.1 Quote accurately from a text when explaining what the text says explainly and when drawing inferences from the text.
+Reading Literature 5.RL.10 Read and comprehend literature, including states, dramps, and poetry, at the high end of the grades 4-5 text compresity band independently and proficiently.
 Opinion Writing 5.W.1 Introduce a topic or text clearly, state an opinion, and create an organizational structure in which ideas are logically grouped to support the writer's purpose.
-Informative Writing 5.W.2 Write informative/explanatory texts to examine a topic and convey ideas and information clearly.
-Use precise language and domain-specific vocabulary to inform about or explain the topic.
-Narrative Writing 5.W.3 Write narratives to develop real or imagined experiences or events using effective technique, descriptive details, and clear event sequences.
-Language 5.L.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
-Language 5.L.2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.
-Language 5.L.6 Acquire and accurately use grade-appropriate general academic and domain-specific words and phrases.
-Strength Goal
+Informative Writing 5.W.2 Write informative/explanatory texts to examine a tapic and convey ideas and information clearly.
+Use precise language and damain-specific vocabulary to inform about an explain the topic.
+Narrative Writing 5.W.3 Write narratives to develop real or imagined experiences or events using effective technique, descriptive details, and alear event sequences.
+Language 5.L.I Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
+Language 5.L2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.
+Language 5.1,6 Acquire and accurately use grade-appropriate general academic and dompin-specific words and phrases.
+Strength 1 Goal